 Pelley Law Office, L.L.P., recently did a study of whether the percentage of Chapter 7 bankruptcies versus Chapter 13 bankruptcies filed by our firm had decreased since the law changed in 2005.
 Results: it has not.
 In fact, the percentage of Chapter 7 versus Chapter 13 bankruptcies that we have filed has remained about the same.
 As you will read in our Bankruptcy FAQs, everyone is still eligible to file bankruptcy.

 Practically speaking, there are two parts to the bankruptcy Means Test Analysis.
 The first half of the Means Test asks three questions of the debtor:

 - In what state do you reside?

-"Current monthly income" is a term of art and is an average of your gross pay from all sources in the six (6) months prior to the month in which you file the petition (with limited exceptions, like Social Security income).
+“Current Monthly Income” is a term of art and is an average of your gross pay in the six (6) months prior to the month in which you file the petition (with limited exceptions, like Social Security income).

-At the free initial consultation, we will calculate what your "Current Monthly Income" (CMI) will be over the six months prior to the month in which you file the bankruptcy.
-Then, we will compare that to what the IRS's guidelines state the average income is for most families of your size in Texas.
+At the free initial consultation, we will calculate what your “Current Monthly Income” (CMI) will be over the six months prior to the month in which you file the bankruptcy.
+Then, we will compare that to what the IRS’s guidelines state the average income is for most families of your size in Texas.
 You may fail the first part of the means test, because most families make more in our community than what most other families make in other parts of Texas.
-Nevertheless, most of our clients pass the second part of the Means Test analysis here in North Texas.
-That means most of our clients pay back none of their credit card and other unsecured debt.
+Nevertheless, most of our clients pass the second part of the Means Test.
+That means most of our clients pay back none of their credit card and other unsecured debts.